A brief history of patentable subject matter rejections

-To determine whether a claim is eligible under § 101, we must “first determine whether the claims at issue are directed to a patent ineligible concept.”
+To determine whether a claim is eligible under § 101, we must “first determine whether the claims at issue are directed to a patent-ineligible concept.”
 Alice Corp. v.
 CLS Bank Int’l, 134 S. Ct.
 2347, 2355 (2014).
-If they are, we then “consider the elements of each claim both individually and ‘as an ordered combination’ to determine whether the additional elements ‘transform the nature of the claim into a patent eligible application.’
+If they are, we then “consider the elements of each claim both individually and ‘as an ordered combination’ to determine whether the additional elements ‘transform the nature of the claim into a patent-eligible application.’
 Id. (quoting Mayo Collaborative Servs. v.
 Prometheus labs., Inc., 132 S. Ct.
 1289, 1297-98 (2012)).

 First step of Alice/Mayo Analysis

 The first step is used to determine whether the patent claims are directed to an abstract idea.
-Here, the court found that the claimed invention was directed to an abstract idea of “generating a second menu from a first menu and sending the second menu to another location” such as the user’s cell phone or tablet or computer
+Here, the court found that the claimed invention was directed to an abstract idea of “generating a second menu from a first menu and sending the second menu to another location” such as the user’s cell phone or tablet, or the computer

 Take note that the description of the invention in the patent was narrowly drawn to the method by which the menu was created and transferred to the tablet computer.
-The description of the invention could have been more broadly described as a method of taking an order on a tablet computer or even more generically described as a method and system of ordering food at a restaurant.
+The description of invention could have been more broadly described as a method of taking an order on the tablet computer or even more generically described as a method and system of ordering food at a restaurant.
 This will be important as discussed below in determining whether the invention is patentable subject matter.

 Second step of Alice/Mayo Analysis

 For the second step, Amaranth provided a number of features of the system which it believed constituted an inventive concept so that the claimed invention was eligible for patent protection under § 101.
-However, for each feature asserted by Amaranth (the patent owner), the court found that those features were insignificant post solution activity which did not transform the abstract idea into patent eligible subject matter.
+However, for each feature asserted by Amaranth (the patent owner), the court found that those features were insignificant post-solution activity which did not transform the abstract idea into patent-eligible subject matter.

 A possible strategy for patentable subject matter rejections

-Based on this decision, there may be a case for trying to achieve a broader definition of the invention in the first step of the two step Alice/Mayo analysis so that the alleged solution activity would be considered as being part of the invention and not a post solution activity.
+Based on this decision, there may be a case for trying to achieve a broader definition of the invention in the first step of the two-step Alice/Mayo analysis so that the alleged solution activity would be considered as being part of the invention and not a post-solution activity.

 Because the claimed invention was defined as directed to a method of generating a menu on a desktop so that it could be transferred to a tablet computer, I would tend to agree with the court that this would be post solution activity.
-However, if the claimed invention was defined as directed to a method and use of implementing a tablet computer and taking orders for prepared foods, then the linking orders feature, in my opinion, may be better characterized as being a part of the invention and not a post solution activity.
+However, if the claimed invention was defined as directed to a method and use of implementing the tablet computer and taking orders for prepared foods, then the linking orders feature, in my opinion, may be better characterized as being a part of the invention and not a post solution activity.

 For these reasons, there may be a basis for arguing for a broader definition of the invention in the first step of the two-step Alice/Mayo analysis.
 In doing so, one would expect the claimed invention to be found as being directed to an abstract idea under step one.
 However, the goal would be to eliminate the argument that the features or steps asserted as the inventive concept in step two of the Alice/Mayo analysis would be considered as insignificant post solution activity.